 USA

 Insurance costs for fine wine collections are generally not tax-deductible for private collectors.
-However, businesses that hold wine as inventory or assets for trade purposes may deduct insurance premiums as a business expense.
+That said, if you hold wine as inventory or as an asset for trade purposes through a business structure, you may be able to deduct insurance premiums as a legitimate business expense.

 Europe